MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 ### -PSSession

-Specifies a PowerShell user-managed session (**PSSession**) from which this cmdlet import modules into the current session.
+Specifies a PowerShell user-managed session (**PSSession**) from which this cmdlet imports modules into the current session.
 Enter a variable that contains a **PSSession** or a command that gets a **PSSession**, such as a `Get-PSSession` command.

 When you import a module from a different session into the current session, you can use the cmdlets from the module in the current session, just as you would use cmdlets from a local module.
-Commands that use the remote cmdlets actually run in the remote session, but the remoting details are managed in the background by PowerShell.
+Commands that use the remote cmdlets run in the remote session, but the remoting details are managed in the background by PowerShell.

 This parameter uses the Implicit Remoting feature of PowerShell.
 It is equivalent to using the